 A stepwell constructed way back in the 10th century during the rule of the Agrawal king Maharaja Agrasen, this ancient site was once used as a water reservoir and now earns its place on many a postcard thanks to its protected monument status.

-Running 60 metres long and 15 metres wide, and descending multiple stories into the earth, the baoli (or stepwell) is an incredible feat of engineering, with 103 steps leading down to its engulfing depths.
+Running 60 meters long and 15 meters wide, and descending multiple stories into the earth, the baoli (or stepwell) is an incredible feat of engineering, with 103 steps leading down to its engulfing depths.

 65 – Read and observe at the Gandhi Smriti Museum

-The symbolic location where Mahatma Gandhi spent his final months before being assassinated on January 30th 1948 at the hands of Hindu nationalist Nathuram Godse, the Gandhi Smriti Museum is now a sombre memorial dedicated to the life and works of India’s preeminent independence leader.
+The symbolic location where Mahatma Gandhi spent his final months before being assassinated on January 30th, 1948 at the hands of Hindu nationalist Nathuram Godse, the Gandhi Smriti Museum is now a somber memorial dedicated to the life and works of India’s preeminent independence leader.

 The 12-bedroom house turned museum was once Gandhi’s residence (known as Birla House) and, in the room where he actually slept during his final days, there is now a permanent exhibit on his life made up of a large collection of photographs and documents, and a handful of clothing items, knick-knacks, terracotta dolls, and more.